 Generally, the first step is to assess the classification of the marriage.
 In Florida, there are three classes of marriage providing a rebuttable presumption of the type of alimony awarded.
 A short term marriage is one that is less than 7 years.
 A moderate term marriage is more than 7 years but less than 17.
 A long term marriage is one with a duration of 17 or more years.
 There is a rebuttable presumption that a permanent alimony award will not be given in short or moderate term marriages.
 However, this presumption may be overcome in a moderate term marriage by clear and convincing evidence, or in a short term marriage by a showing of the existence of exceptional circumstances to support such an award.

 The loss of a spouse’s financial support due to a divorce can cause significant concern for an individual.
 Therefore, fully understanding the eligibility and terms of an alimony award are crucial for the financial wellbeing of a spouse and proper divorce settlement.
-Contact a Pensacola Divorce Attorney today to discuss your specific case and eligibility for alimony.
+Contact a lawyer today to discuss your specific case and eligibility for alimony.